 A state-approved training program is not required prior to examination.
 A high school diploma or its equivalent, or be 18 years of age, is required if the applicant is challenging the exam without completion of an approved training program.

-Applicants to become a Certified Nurse Assistant by Examination must meet the following requirements to proceed with the application process.
+Applicants to become a Certified Nursing Assistant by Examination must successfully pass the required background screening and meet one of the following requirements:

 - Has a high school diploma, or its equivalent; or

 - Is at least 18 years of age.